raul-ortega/sciencecloud/gc3pie/docs/getting_started_ubuntu.md

 ssh-add ~/.ssh/tutorial.key.pub
 ```
-If you need to start you ssh agent try:
+If you need to start the ssh agent try:
 ```
 eval $(ssh-agent -s)
 ```